-ESI were appointed to develop an appropriate tool for assessing the potential impact of proposed dewatering on a Habitats Directive Site in relation to the planning of a tunnel passing Stonehenge.
+ESI, now part of Stantec, were appointed to develop an appropriate tool for assessing the potential impact of proposed dewatering on a Habitats Directive Site in relation to the planning of a tunnel passing Stonehenge.

 The Highways Agency were in the planning stages of a 2.1km tunnel to conceal the A303 passing Stonehenge.
 The tunnel was to be constructed in the Chalk, with the proposed tunnelling method requiring dry working conditions.
 To maintain these dry conditions pumping from the Chalk aquifer was required to temporarily lower groundwater levels below the deepest point of the tunnel.